Controllable Data Augmentation for Few-Shot Text Mining with Chain-of-Thought Attribute Manipulation: Experiments

+\paragraph{In-context Learning} The performances of ICL-based inference with different augmentation methods are demonstrated in Table~\ref{tab:main}.
+Our \method show superior ability on providing LLMs with few-shot examples for inference, thus broadening the application of our method.
+The only fail case for \method is the out-of-domain MNLI, where few-shot examples do not benefit the inference.
+Still, among all augmentation scenarios, our \method performs the best for this evaluation.

-In the field of few-shot text classification, text embedding has proven to be a powerful tool for improving performance and efficiency \cite{mteb}.
+\paragraph{Inference w/ Sentence Embedding} In the field of few-shot text classification, text embedding has proven to be a powerful tool for improving performance and efficiency \cite{mteb}.
 This section is dedicated to exploring instance-based techniques designed explicitly for text classification with text embedding models.

 In instance-based inference, a text embedding model converts the input sentence into a representation.
 The label of this representation is then determined based on its proximity to annotated sentence representations.
 We utilized two tuning-free algorithms in our experiments—Nearest Centroid (NC) \cite{nearest_centroid} and K-Nearest Neighbors (KNN)—and applied them to three different text classification datasets.
 NC assigns a label to an input sentence depending on how close it is to centroids, defined as the average representation of sentences sharing the same label.
 In contrast, KNN labels the input sentence according to the most common label amongst its nearest K neighbors.
 We set K to 5 in our experiments.
 We harness the Simple Contrastive Sentence Embedding (SimCSE) model \cite{simcse}, with \texttt{RoBERTa-Large} as the backbone model\footnote{\href{https://huggingface.co/princeton-nlp/sup-simcse-roberta-large}{huggingface.co/princeton-nlp/sup-simcse-roberta-large}}, to encode the texts.